Airman shot by deputy doted on little sister and aimed to buy mom a house, family says

 He was her “gift,” she said, the man who taught her to love and forgive and served as her co-worker and counselor.

-An Okaloosa County sheriff's deputy shot Fortson on May 3.
-Sheriff's officials say he acted in self-defense while responding to a call of a disturbance in progress at the apartment complex.
+An Okaloosa County sheriff's deputy shot Fortson last Friday.
+Sheriff's officials say he acted in self-defense while responding to a call of a disturbance in progress at an apartment complex.
 But civil rights attorney Ben Crump, who is representing the Fortson family, has accused the deputy of going to the wrong apartment and said the shooting was unjustified.

 The Florida Department of Law Enforcement is investigating.